wschaef/architecture-kata-2023/lessons-learned.md

 ### Addressing Missing Business Case Information

-Throughout the Architecture Kata, one recurring challenge we faced was the absence of critical information related to the business case.
+Throughout the Architectural Kata, one recurring challenge we faced was the absence of critical information related to the business case.
 This gap in our understanding posed hurdles at various stages of the process.
 As result our suggestion for MVP scopes are based on technical aspects only.